eliasgb2409/Projects-/Design/README.md

 # Design
 This repository contains both side projects and projects completed for the course:
  - IN2000 - Software Engineering with Project Work

+ Please open the files with the Figma application.

 ## Bastionen
 This is an initial version of a website design for Lyn's support club, Bastionen.